Alan I. Leshner

 Dr. Leshner has been Chief Executive Officer of the American Association for the Advancement of Science and Executive Publisher of the journal Science since December 2001.
 AAAS (triple A-S) was founded in 1848 and is the world's largest, multi-disciplinary scientific and engineering society.

 Dr. Leshner received an undergraduate degree in psychology from Franklin and Marshall College, and M.S. and Ph.D. degrees in physiological psychology from Rutgers University.
-He also has been awarded six honorary Doctor of Science degrees.
+He also has been awarded seven honorary Doctor of Science degrees.
 Dr. Leshner is an elected fellow of AAAS, the National Academy of Public Administration, the American Academy of Arts and Sciences, and many other professional societies.
-He is a member of the Institute of Medicine of the National Academies of Science and Vice-Chair of its governing Council.
+He is a member of the Institute of Medicine of the National Academies of Science and served two terms on its governing Council.
 He was appointed to the National Science Board by President Bush in 2004 and reappointed by President Obama in 2011.